 Consequences of the normal aging process are amplified by concomitant neurological injury.

 Care must be tailored to the individual, the neurological disease, and additional comorbidities.
 For instance, modifying cardiovascular risk factors after stroke can reduce future events.
-In addition, dementia becomes more prevalent with age, and in the general population, affects 1.5% of those aged 65-70 years and 25% of those older than 85 years.
-PD, ALS, and MS are all associated with cognitive impairment and dementia.
+In addition, dementia becomes more prevalent with age, and in the general population, affects 3% of people aged 65-74 years, 17% of people 75-84 years, and 32% of people age 85 and older.20 PD, ALS, and MS are all associated with cognitive impairment and dementia.
 Neuropsychological evaluation can identify specific deficits and determine compensatory strategies.

 Specific secondary or associated conditions and complications